Working with hierarchies

 Adding an item to a hierarchyLink copied!

-To add an item to a hierarchy you will add a child to an existing item.
+To add an item to a hierarchy you add a child to an existing item.
 We currently have just one node, the "Site menu" root node.
 Right-clicking any node will show a menu of options, including adding a child node.
 Choose the "Add child node" menu item.

 Give the item a label and fill in its properties.
 In this case we want to represent the "Womens" area of our site.